hppedeaf/Camera-Animation-Hppe-Docs/docs/Manual Installation/Standard.md

 <ReactPlayer  controls url='https://youtu.be/z3LoaGhcHwc?si=3xTvjJwBK6S4AG26'/>

-:::tip Info
+:::info

-### if you want link your CAHppe with VRCLens or VirtualLens2, you can go to Installation side.
+if you want to linked with VRClens or VirtualLens2, please go check in another installations, they will work fine with Manual Installation.

 :::